josiahH-cf/prompt-automation/README.md

 - Conditional phrase removal (`remove_if_empty`) to auto‑strip headings / prefixes when optional values omitted.
 - Expanded, example‑rich Variables & Globals reference (see docs) covering formatting (`format` / `as`), path tokens, snapshotting, exclusions, and troubleshooting.

+Fast-path (placeholder-empty templates):
+- If a template defines no effective input placeholders (placeholders field is missing, null, `[]`, or only contains reminder/link/invalid entries), the app skips the variable collection step and navigates straight to the final review/output view.
+Output is rendered and available immediately; auto-copy behavior follows your existing setting.
+Disable via `PROMPT_AUTOMATION_DISABLE_PLACEHOLDER_FASTPATH=1` or `Settings/settings.json: { "disable_placeholder_fastpath": true }`.

 ### Reminders (Template & Placeholder)

 Lightweight, read‑only instructional text you can declare in JSON which shows during variable collection to reduce cognitive load.